hbibel/funstall/README.md

 # Funstall

-This is my own custom package manager (well, mostly it's a wrapper around other package managers).
+This is my own custom software installer (well, mostly it's a wrapper around other package managers) that keeps my Linux and Mac machines up-to-date.

 ## Usage